La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Similarly, **ba** means _after … (some event)_ so when we say **mi ba cu citka** we mean that we eat after the moment of speaking, that's why it means _I will eat_.

-We can combine tense particles with and without noun arguments after them:
+We can combine tense particles with and without arguments after them:

 > **mi pu cu citka le plise ba le nu mi dansu**
 > _I ate the apples after I danced._